Teaching Your Cat to Respond to Their Name

 Overcoming Distractions: If your kitty’s attention is constantly hijacked by squirrels outside the window or the hum of the refrigerator, it’s time to minimize distractions.
 Close the curtains or train in a quiet room.
 As your cat becomes more responsive, gradually reintroduce these distractions, so they learn their name is more important than the outside world’s hustle and bustle.

 The Treat Dilemma: Relying solely on treats can lead to a pampered kitty with some added padding around their midsection.
 Balance is vital.
 Mix it up with playtime, affection, or a game of chase, ensuring your pet stays active and engaged.
-If treats are your go-to, opt for small, low-calorie options and consider their daily intake to avoid overfeeding.
+If treats are your go-to, opt for small, low-calorie options and ponder their daily intake to avoid overfeeding.

 What’s In It For Me?: Cats are famously self-interested.
 If they don’t see the benefit in responding, they probably won’t.
 Apart from food and affection, sometimes what your cat wants is a bit of alone time or a quiet nap.
 Pay attention to what your cat enjoys and incorporate those preferences as rewards for responding to their name.